 Where to Study Architecture

-One of the most important decisions to be made is where to study architecture.
-With a variety of architecture schools in the US, a multitude of instructional methods and the large amount of opportunities for internships, this step in the search for the top architecture school for an international student is a big one.
+When preparing to study architecture as an international student, one of the most important decisions to make is where to study.
 This step is also the most exciting and an international student will soon find a successful path by evaluating the location, entrance requirements, tuition, and detailed curriculum.

 Location, location, location...

 If international students want to narrow their search, here is a quick breakdown of the top architecture colleges based on their location in the US:

 Looking for the sunny beaches and warm weather of the west coast?
 The top architecture college on the West Coast is the Southern California Institute of Architecture.
 This is rated among the top three architecture colleges in the US.
 With the best weather and great quality of architecture, if sunshine is a must, this is the best choice!

 Want to experience the snow, hustle and bustle of the city, and the general welcoming nature of the eastern US?
 Then Philadelphia University might just be the place for you to study architecture!
 This college offers both Bachelor’s and Master’s degrees in Architecture.
 International students will experience friendly Americans, many snowy streets and strong historical flavor in this impressive city.